 Unfortunately, if you're not entitled to a statutory advocate, you may find there are limited advocacy services in your area – or none at all.
 This can be really tough, especially if you feel you don't have people around you who you can ask for support.
 If you're in this situation, there are still some things you can try:

-- Some organisations, like Rethink Mental Illness and VoiceAbility can support you to set up group advocacy in your area.
+- Some organisations, such as Rethink Mental Illness and VoiceAbility, can support you to set up group advocacy in your area.
 This can involve people with similar experiences of a problem coming together to support each other to have their voices heard.
-See our page on types of advocacy for more information about group advocacy.
+See our page on types of advocacy for more information.

-- If you have people you can ask, a family member, friend or carer can also act as an advocate for you.
-See our page on types of advocacy for more information about how family, friends or carers can act as advocates.
+- If you have people you can ask, a family member, friend or carer could also act as an advocate for you.
+See our page on types of advocacy for more information.

 If you have been denied the support of an IMHA or IMCA, even though you are entitled to one, you should seek legal advice from a mental health or community care solicitor.
 See Citizens Advice's page on using a solicitor for more information on how to find a solicitor and how to work with one.